nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/git-usage.md

     ```
     git mv .hgignore .gitignore
     # Edit and remove non-Git configuration from .gitignore, such as "syntax:glob".
+    git commit -m"NXP-XXXX: migrate from Hg to Git" -a

     ```

     {{/panel}}{{#> panel type='code' heading='Adding remote repository; pushing branches and tags'}}